Big-Life-Lab/predictive-algorithms/README.md

 **2) Algorithm file**.
 This file describes the method to calculate the risk of the outcome, based on the predictors from the questionnaire file.

-The algorithm files are Predictive Modelling Markup Language (PMML 4.1) documents. [http://dmg.org](http://dmg.org/)
+The algorithm files are Predictive Modelling Markup Language (PMML 4.1) documents (.xml). [http://dmg.org](http://dmg.org/)

+## Additional reference files

+Indivudal algorithms may have additional reference files.
+These files are described in the README within each algorithm folder.

+Examples of additional files include:
+**1) Calibration data** - These data ensure algorithms provide well-calibrated estimates in different settings.[see reference 1 and 2] For the most part, calibration adjusts age and sex-speicific risk estimates based on the population distirubtion of predictors in different settings (i.e. countries) and rate of the risk outcome in a populaiton.
+Calibration files are tables stored as CSV or JSON files.

+Please feel free to add calibration tables for different settings, or contact the algorithm development teams if you have an interested in calibrating algorithms for your setting.

+**2) Algorithm development files** - The files contain code that was used to develop the algorithm or reference documents.
+For example, algorithms may contain the R databox code used to derivive predictive risks from the original development data.
+This R code can facilitate development, validation or calibration studies.

 ## How to calculate risk using the reference documents
 There several approaches calculate risk using the provided documents:

 1. The predictive algorithm parameters within the PMML files can be transcribed into all common programming languages or even used within spreadsheet programs such as MS Excel or Google Sheets.

-2. PMML can also be used to within specifically-designed calculation or scoring engines such as [http://openscoring.io](http://openscoring.io/) or  [https://zemetis.com](https://zemetis.com).
+2. PMML can also be used to within specifically-designed calculation or scoring engines such as [http://openscoring.io](http://openscoring.io/) or  [http://zementis.com/](http://zementis.com/).

 3. We have an API to perform calculations, based on the PMML files within this repository.
 For example, see Heart and Stroke Foundation’s eHealth Risk Assessment. [https://ehealth.heartandstroke.ca](https://ehealth.heartandstroke.ca) Please contact dmanuel@ohri.ca for more information about connecting to our API.